Brooktondale, New York

 Brooktondale is a hamlet (and census-designated place) in the Town of Caroline, Tompkins County, New York, United States.
 The community is 7 mi southeast of Ithaca.
 Brooktondale has a post office with ZIP code 14817, which opened on July 30, 1832.
-As of the 2020 U.S. Census, the hamlet's population was 261.
+As of the 2020 census, Brooktondale had a population of 261.

 History

 Brooktondale was settled in 1798 when a general's son built a log cabin on the tract of land given to him through a military land grant.
 The village went through many name changes before receiving its current name in 1926.

 Education

 The CDP is in the Ithaca City School District.
 The zoned comprehensive high school of the district is Ithaca High School.